caolan/async/README.md

 __Arguments__

-* arr - An array to iterate over.
+* arr - An array/object to iterate over.
-* iterator(item, callback) - A function to apply to each item in the array.
+* iterator(item [, key], callback) - A function to apply to each item in the array/object.
   The iterator is passed a callback(err) which must be called once it has completed.
 If no error has occured, the callback should be run without arguments or with an explicit null argument.